theRealRobG/m3u8/README.md

 [hls_m3u8](https://crates.io/crates/hls_m3u8) seems to be the second most popular m3u8 parser that I can see on crates.io, with 72,351 all time downloads at time of writing.
 Below the m3u8-rs implementation is the hls_m3u8 implementation.
-It is very similar to the m3u8-rs implementation and interestingly shares much of the same limitations and some more.
+It is very similar to the m3u8-rs implementation and interestingly shares many of the same limitations, and some more.
 In addition to all of the same problems listed above, hls_m3u8 also has the following issues:
 * There is no control over the EXT-X-VERSION tag.
 The library determines this itself based on what it knows from the tags that have been included; however, the library is out of date with respect